SethHWeidman/local-gpt/README.md

    with branches with an LLM, all in a single conversation view: https://www.loom.com/share/97620e12283146a28fdb5900d4199ba3
-2. Additional functionality includes: the ability to chat with ChatGPT and Anthropic mmodels in the same conversation, auth and login functionality, an d a "Collapse All" button.
+2. Additional functionality includes: the ability to chat with ChatGPT and Anthropic models in the same conversation, auth and login functionality, and a "Collapse All" button.

 ## Setup